 If you are not ready for your IoT app development, we can start our cooperation with the Product Design Workshop which will help us to clarify the business vision of your product.
 The workshop lets us be clear about your business goals, technical requirements, and the development approach.

 Based on what we work out during the workshop, we create wireframes to lay the structure of your application out, and we prepare a detailed estimation with a split for each platform and user story.
-What is more, you get the complete documentation necessary to start your mobile app development for Internet of Things.
+What is more, you get the complete documentation necessary to start your mobile app development for the Internet of Things.

 If you already have the complete documentation, don’t hesitate to estimate your project.